urbit/examples/readme.md

 # urbit sample apps

 This repo contains simple applications meant to familiarize you with the different aspects of the system.
 Each app has its own readme that will explain what each app is intended to highlight.
+As each app builds in some way on the previous one, it is recommended that you read them in order.
+While it is by no means essential to do this, the readmes are written under the assumption that you are doing so.

 ## How to use the repo